tunmsk/nextgen-facebook/readme.txt

 = 8.28.4 =

-2016/03/25 - Refactored individual sharing button settings to use a filter hook instead of extending a class.
+2016/03/25 - Refactored sharing button settings to use a filter hooks.
 Added new filters for schema type defaults.
+Tested with WordPress v4.5-RC1-37079.

 = 8.28.3 =